boostorg/redis/README.md

   STL containers and user defined data types.
 * `boost::redis::response`: Container of Redis responses.

-In the next sections we will cover all those points in detail with examples.
+In the next sections we will cover all these points in detail with examples.
 The requirements for using Boost.Redis are

 * Boost 1.81 or greater.